sagemath/trac_to_gh/Issue 7671.md

 Assignee: @rlmill

 The function strongly_connected_components uses Networkx for the moment.
 As c_graphs are to become the standard implementation of graphs in Sage, this function should be rewritten in Cython.

+This functions should be able to return two types of data :
+* A list of lists : as the function connected_components
+* A digraph whose vertices are [immutable Sets representing a set of vertices defining a strongly connected components] and such that there is an edge between A and B if there is an arc from one vertex of A to one vertex of B.

+This because, the graph strongly connected components is acyclic, which is sometimes useful.

+Nathann

 Issue created by migration from https://trac.sagemath.org/ticket/7671